Microsoft NZ appoints Matt Bostwick as commercial partner director

 “Now more than ever New Zealand businesses need access to the right technology tools and support networks to be successful, and Microsoft will play an integral role in this,” says Bostwick.

-In May, Microsoft announced that it would launch a new data centre in the region, which will provide local services such as Microsoft 365, Azure, Dynamics 265, and Power Platform.
+In May, Microsoft announced that it would launch a new data center in the region, which will provide local services such as Microsoft 365, Azure, Dynamics 265, and Power Platform.
 It will also create an opportunity for in-country data hosting and data sovereignty.

 The announcement grabbed the attention of Minister for Broadcasting, Communications and Digital Media Kris Faafoi, who declared that it is a confidence boost for New Zealand’s economic recovery after COVID-19.